- ASSESSMENT ON Internet (Information database for 5000 artists)

 a strange Thing.
 The strange name.
 Character — risky.
 Like all Cattelan.
 What do you mean Him?
 "His" or "His infernal majesty"?
 It is clear that it definitely is not about the glorification of the image of the Fuhrer.
 In this work, Hitler appears as a rather helpless, pitiful state.
 And absurd — is the incarnation of Satan is made the size of a child, dressed like a student and is on his knees with a humble expression on his face.
 For Cattelan this image — invitation to reflect on the nature of absolute evil and the way of deliverance from fear.
 In may 2017 this sculpture will participate in the exhibition "Loss" (75 years of the Babi Yar tragedy) of the PinchukArtCentre in the Ukrainian.

 the Cyclades Archipelago of over 200 Islands scattered in the Aegean sea, brought to life one of the most interesting archaeological cultures of the bronze age.
 Simplified and at the same time, graceful figures were created by the inhabitants of the Cyclades in the third — II millennia BC and is believed to have influenced the development of modernist sculpture.
 Small marble figures are, as a rule, rich in Cycladic graves.
-The names of their authors it is impossible to establish, however some General stylistic featured scientists distinguish with high probability the work packages of a master.
+The names of their authors it is impossible to establish, however some General stylistic characteristics, scientists distinguish with high probability the work packages of a master.
 Such groups of figures, attributed to the master are called by the name of the Museum or, say, the name of the owner of one of the statues.
 For example, 12 works attributed to the Schuster master (named after the first owner of the most famous figures of Marion Schuster).
 This marble figurine is the wizard Schuster, who lived about 2400 BC, became a sensation of the auction Christie's 9 December 2010.
-Well-preserved 30-сантиметровая statuette of a reclining pregnant woman with folded on my stomach (that figure is, and should not, scientists have made a conclusion on the position of her feet) tripled the estimate and got a new owner for $16.88 million
+Well-preserved 30-сантиметровая figurine of a pregnant woman lying down on stomach with hands (that figure is, and should not, scientists have made a conclusion on the position of her feet) tripled the estimate and got a new owner for $16.88 million

 "Want to see them simple", — talked about his sculpture in an interview 1960-х years minimalist Donald Judd (1928-1994).
 The minimalist movement in America was then in its infancy, and Judd was one of its first representatives.
 The dominance of abstract expressionism sculptor wanted to contrast the simple forms.
 Our accustomed to more complex structures the eye the objects of Donald Judd may seem too simple.
 But that's what I wanted to achieve author — purity of color and form.
 His most expensive to date sculpture-инсталляция — "untitled (DSS 42)" — is a panel of red wooden strips with metal curving edges black.
 Bought the work in November 2013 at Christie's for $14,16 million while the estimate of $10-15 million the Previous record selling Judd, 2012 was exactly 4 million less — $10,14 million for the work "untitled (Bernstein 89-24)".